TUM-FAF/IDE/MIDPS_LAB_2.md

 ### Objectives:
   - Understanding and using CLI (basic level)
   - Ability to work remotely (remote code editing)
-  - Creating a script that will compile multiple projects (source codes) with resulting multipe programs
+  - Creating a script that will compile multiple projects (source codes) with resulting multiple programs

 ### General Requirements:
   Laboratory work is considered as successfully passed after fulfilling the following steps: